-- The Department of State (DOS) website has additional information for Canadian students.
+- Please visit the U.S. Department of State website for additional information concerning visa-exempt countries.

 - After obtaining an F-1 visa, the prospective student may apply for entry into the United States through a U.S. POE no more than 30 days prior to the program start date on the student's Form I-20.